lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "Worthless!"

-Cadance's ear twitched, and she rose her head high, trying to suppress the urge to launch at them.
+Cadance's ear twitched and she rose her head high, trying to suppress the urge to launch at them.
 Later.
-She will make sure that the hospital is guarded, she will come for Shining and Twilight, without unnecessary bloodshed.
-It is still salvageable...
+She will make sure that the hospital is guarded, she will come for Shining and Twilight, and do it all without unnecessary bloodshed.
+The situation is still salvageable...

-She stopped in her tracks, stiffened the from sound of sudden distant racket.
+She stopped in her tracks, stiffened from the sudden sound of racket and shrieks.
 She snapped back.

 A ray of powerful magic, of which Cadance had never seen before, tore itself from the side of Royal Palace.
 It went across several towers of the city, demolishing them, then grazed the Canterlot Mountain.
-Tremendous rumble engulfed everything.
+Tremendous rumble closed in and engulfed everything.

 "[i]They are fighting![/i]" Cadance thought, her wings flared, "[i]She is fighting!
 They are fighting with her![/i]"